Donders-Institute/bidscoin/README.md

 ## The bidsmap YAML file

 The bidsmap.yaml file is a key-value store that contains all the mapping logic / heuristics for converting the raw data files into BIDS.
-The bidsmap_template.yaml and the bidsmap_sample.yaml files can be seen as precursors / templates of the bidsmap.yaml file and will not be explained separately.
+The bidsmap_template.yaml and the bidsmap_sample.yaml files can be seen as precursors of the bidsmap.yaml file and will not be explained separately.
 Put differently, they have parent-child relationships and only their differences will be mentioned.

 The bidsmap.yaml file consists of a header and